 A common question many have when it comes to fasting is: When should you fast?
 In Isaiah 58, God explains some of the reasons for biblical fasting, and others are modeled throughout the Bible, as well.
-Some of these include:
+Some reasons for fasting:

-- When you are seeking the direction of the Lord
+- Fast when you are seeking the direction of the Lord.

-- When you haven’t received an answer to your prayer
+- Fast when you haven’t received an answer to your prayer.

-- For deliverance (breaking the yoke of bondage)
+- Fast for deliverance (breaking the yoke of bondage).

-- On behalf of a friend who is under a heavy burden (to receive insight into their situation or for their deliverance from oppression)
+- Fast on behalf of a friend who is under a heavy burden (to receive insight into their situation or for their deliverance from oppression).